The Good, the Bad and the Ugly: Meta-Analysis of Watermarks, Transferable Attacks and Adversarial Defenses: Transferable Attacks and Cryptography

 In this section, we show that tasks with Transferable Attacks exist.
 To construct such examples, we use cryptographic tools.
 But importantly, the fact that we use cryptography is not coincidental.
 As a second result of this section, we show that every learning task with a Transferable Attack \textit{implies} a certain cryptographic primitive.
 One can interpret this as showing that Transferable Attacks exist only for \emph{complex learning tasks}, in the sense of computational complexity theory.
-The two results together justify, why we can view Transferable Attacks and the existence of cryptography as ``equivalent''.